 One of the most common symptoms of Alzheimer’s is the inability to acquire new knowledge and use memory.
-Therefore, Alzheimer’s causes the gradual loss of immediate memory and other mental abilities.
+Therefore, Alzheimer’s causes a gradual loss of immediate memory and other mental abilities.

-In contrast to other studies that had been done in the past, in this case the scientists measured the thickness of the retina, including its part of the interior layer and that of the ganglion cells.
+In contrast to other studies that had been done in the past, the scientists measured the thickness of the retina.
+This included the interior layer and that of the ganglion cells.

-In this way, they discovered that the rats that had Alzheimer’s disease experienced a sizeable reduction in the thickness of the analyzed layers.
+By performing the tests in this way, they discovered that the rats that had Alzheimer’s disease experienced a sizeable reduction in the thickness of the analyzed layers.
 On the other hand, the healthy rats did not show substantial changes in their retinas.